Creating Safe Space for Clients

 Inner Arts Collective - Etiquette Agreement

-Client safety and rights are very important to our members at the IAC, as well as the Collective Admin.
+Client safety and rights are very important to all of us at the IAC - our clients, Members, and colleagues.

-To ensure that all clients receiving treatments at the IAC are met with utmost care and safety, we are asking each member to briefly review and discuss the following points with intake personnel.
+To ensure that all clients receiving treatments at the IAC or online are met with utmost care and safety, please review and discuss the following points with intake personnel / directly with your client.
 If there is any statement or point written below that is not made clear, please take this time to clarify these agreements.

-Client safety and rights are very important to our members at the IAC, as well as the Collective Admin.
+Client safety and rights are very important to all of us at the IAC - our clients, Members, and colleagues.

-To ensure that all clients receiving treatments at the IAC are met with utmost care and safety, we are asking each member to briefly review and discuss the following points with intake personnel.
+To ensure that all clients receiving treatments at the IAC or online are met with utmost care and safety, please review and discuss the following points with intake personnel / directly with your client.
 If there is any statement or point written below that is not made clear, please take this time to clarify these agreements.

 - Please remember the Inner Arts Collective (to be referred to as the IAC) is a shared space for professional practitioners to meet, work and see clients